ryelle/One-Page-Layout/README.md

 	<?php onepage_layout(); ?>

 If you're using [Menu Customizer](https://github.com/voldemortensen/menu-customizer), you can jump into the customizer and add/manage items in the menu, and see your changes in real-time.

+### Try it out

+Download ["One Page Aventurine"](https://cloudup.com/c-lWHaRqnUX), a child theme of [Aventurine](https://wordpress.org/themes/aventurine), a quick proof-of-concept for how to use this in a theme.